-Claude Code SOC 2 compliance - what your auditor actually needs to know
+Claude Code SOC 2 compliance - what your auditor needs to know

-Your auditor does not care about marketing promises or vendor certifications alone.
-They need evidence of YOUR controls, complete data handling documentation, and comprehensive audit trails that prove your AI coding tool is not creating compliance gaps in your SOC 2 framework or exposing sensitive data.
+Your auditor doesn't care about marketing promises or vendor certifications alone.
+They need evidence of YOUR controls, complete data handling documentation, and thorough audit trails that prove your AI coding tool isn't creating compliance gaps in your SOC 2 framework or exposing sensitive data.

 Key takeaways

-Your auditor is not going to read Anthropic’s marketing pages.
+Your auditor isn’t going to read Anthropic’s marketing pages.

 They want to see your policies, your access controls, your audit logs, and your vendor risk assessment.
-The fact that Anthropic has SOC 2 Type II certification matters, but it does not replace the controls you need for Claude Code implementation in a SOC 2 environment.
+The fact that Anthropic has SOC 2 Type II certification matters, but it doesn’t replace the controls you need for Claude Code implementation in a SOC 2 environment.

-Here’s what actually shows up in the evidence requests.
+Here’s what shows up in the evidence requests.

 The data flow documentation your auditor expects